Hi, my name is Mr Probert and I am the Headteacher of Lakeside Primary School

 At Lakeside, we believe in the richness of learning.
 We provide activities to enrich the normal curriculum, including performances and theme days.
 We also invite theatre groups, artists and members of the local community into school.
 (We may ask for a voluntary contribution from parents to help cover costs.)

-Fruit is available for Lower school children.
+Fruit is available for Reception & KS1 children.

 Assessment and Targets